 - Don’t be discouraged if you have a trip that goes awry.

-- Remember that the primary purpose of any trip is to enjoy the time outside with your baby.
+- Remember that the primary purpose of any trip is to enjoy the time outside and to hike with your baby.

 - Be willing to be flexible and turn around at any point.

 - Redefine success: Count it as a victory that you get to the trailhead, and anything beyond that is pure bliss.

 - Test all of the equipment you plan to use in advance; give any packs a test spin in the neighborhood and adjust your straps at home before you head out.

 - Dress your baby one layer warmer than you would dress yourself, and use the same rules for outdoor clothing as you use yourself; dress in layers and use wool and synthetics.

 - Remember to check for backup diapers, wipes, clothes and, if needed, food, before heading out.

 - Bring a bottle of disinfectant for hands post-diaper changes, and a few plastic bags to pack out diapers.

 Editor’s note: This updated article was originally published in May of 2011.